 - Always lock through the frame and a wheel.
 Add a cable, cable lock, or second U-lock to lock the second wheel.
-See diagrams to the right.
+See diagrams above.

 - Beware of locking to “sucker poles” that are loosely bolted down and can easily be removed.